Skip to content

 # File uploads

-POST /api/upload → save uploaded file, returns {path, filename, transcription?}
+POST /api/upload → save uploaded file, returns {path, filename}

 # Logs